-Mr. Bowers prides himself on his collaborations with leading creators of contemporary music.
-He worked especially closely with his long time friend and neighbor Lee Hoiby, and has also collaborated with Rachel Portman, Kevin Puts, David Little, Jake Heggie, Lori Laitman, Huang Ruo, Jimmy Lopez, Theodore Morrison, Gene Scheer and Tobias Picker.
+Mr. Bowers prides himself on his collaborations with leading creators of contemporary American music.
+He has especially worked closely with his longtime friend and neighbor Lee Hoiby, and has collaborated with Rachel Portman, Jake Heggie, Lori Laitman, Huang Ruo, Theodore Morrison, and Gene Scheer.
 Mr. Bowers’ performance as Clyde Griffith in Tobias Picker’s An American Tragedy at The Glimmerglass Festival in 2015 was received to great acclaim.
 Opera Today said, "The central role of Clyde Griffiths is a huge sing and baritone Christian Bowers was every inch the heart of the piece.”

 A native of Hankins, New York, Mr. Bowers enjoyed exposure to many different genres of music while growing up in the Catskill Mountains.
 He attended fiddle, bluegrass, rock, and folk festivals and even had a chance to meet and work with American legend Pete Seeger.
 When he is not working on classical music, he enjoys hiking, kayaking, reading, and playing his ukulele and 5-string banjo.